eagomezc/Machine-Learning-and-RA-treatment/README.md

 ## [b_R_Scripts](https://github.com/eagomezc/Machine-Learning-and-RA-treatment/tree/main/b_R_Scripts)

-This folder contains the scripts used to create the support vector machine and random forest prediction models, in addition to the script used to run differential gene expression analysis of interested genes in the lipid mediator pathways.
+This folder contains the scripts used to create the machine learning prediction models, in addition to the script used to run differential gene expression analysis of interested genes in the lipid mediator pathways.

 The scripts are: